LukeH1993/Personal-Website-practise/README.md

 As this website is for practise, there are currently no plans for deployment.
 With this being said, I have plans to develop a fully functional web application for my personal profile.

 ## Built With
-This web application was built with the following web technologies:
+This web application was built in Sublime Text with the following web technologies:

 * HTML
 * CSS

 ## Authors
 Luke Heudebourck - created in September 2017.